PsylosophyMusic/PsyslosophyMusic.github.io/Glossary/Oscillator.md

 # Oscillators (VCO)

 An oscillator or VCO (voltage controlled oscillator) is a signal source that generates a repeating waveform over time.
-They can be divided roughly in two categories: oscillators as sound sources and low frequency oscillators (LFO) as modulation sources.
+They can be divided roughly in two categories: oscillators in audio rate and low frequency oscillators (LFO)  in sub-audio rate.

 In modular synthesis, oscillators are commonly used as:
 - sound sources